-Nicholas J. Chirekos, 63, served in various investment banking roles at J.P.
+Nicholas J. Chirekos served in various investment banking roles at J.P.
 Morgan Securities Inc. from 1987 until his retirement in 2016.
 He was most recently the Managing Director, North America Head of Mining from 2002 to 2016.
 Prior to that, he served as the Global Head of Mining and Metals.
-Mr. Chirekos serves on the Board of Directors for New Gold Inc. (Corporate Governance and Nominating Committee and Compensation Committee), as well as the Reiman School of Finance Advisory Board at the University of Denver's Daniels College of Business.
-He previously served on the Board of Directors of The Mineral Information Institute.
-He earned a Bachelor of Science from the University of Denver and a Master of Business Administration from New York University.
+Mr. Chirekos serves on the Board of Directors for New Gold Inc. (Chair of the Corporate Governance and Nominating Committee, and Human Resources and Compensation Committee member) and TimkenSteel Corp.
+(Audit Committee), as well as the Executive Advisory Board at the University of Denver's Daniels College of Business.

-Mr. Chirekos brings to our Board financial expertise from his extensive experience in investment banking roles, including significant experience within the mining sector, encompassing both North American companies as well as companies with global operations.
+Mr. Chirekos' extensive experience in investment banking roles, including significant experience within the mining sector, provides the Board with critical industry-specific financial expertise.
+Mr. Chirekos' work with both North American companies as well as companies with global operations offers significant international insight to the Board's decision-making process.
 He also has significant mergers and acquisitions experience and capital markets expertise.